 DIRECTOR / EDITOR

 Ben Galland is an award-winning director who owns and operates Oceanic Productions in the San Francisco Bay Area.
 He has directed documentaries, short films and music videos for clients such as PBS, Fox, Warner Brothers, Current TV and others.
 In 2002, Vertical Frontier won "Best Climbing FIlm" at the BANFF International Mountain film festival which he Co-Produced and Edited.
-In 2004, Galland won "Best Story" at the X-Dance film festival in Park City, Utah, which he directed and edited.
+In 2004, Galland won "Best Story" at the X-Dance film festival in Park City, Utah, for Skating through the Ashes which he directed and edited.